HOME > ADVOCACY

 March of Dimes Canada and Maytree: No Clawbacks from the Canada Disability Benefit

 March of Dimes Canada and Maytree have created an email template to tell your provincial or territorial representative to change social assistance regulations to prevent the CDB from clawing back social assistance.
-Alberta, New Brunswick, Northwest Territories, Ontario, Prince Edward Island, and the Yukon Territories have still not announced if they will claw back the CDB amount from existing provincial/territorial disability income support programs or services.
+New Brunswick, Northwest Territories, Ontario, Prince Edward Island, and the Yukon Territories have still not announced if they will claw back the CDB amount from existing provincial/territorial disability income support programs or services.

 Click here to learn more about the campaign, and to email your provincial or territorial representative